dcolcott/aws-amplify-sagemaker-inference-client/README.md

 If you don't have a model and just want to get started, we have provided an object detection model for download at **TBA**.
 This model has been trained to detect the rear of cars and other vehicles and is what we will be using in this example.
 To deploy it follow the instructions at: **TBA**

 ## Deploying the application.
 Deploying the application stack described using AWS Amplify is just a few simple commands but does assume you have access to an AWS environment.
-You are free to deploy in any AWS region but when first creating the hosting resources it can take a few of hours for DNS to propagate and your application to become available if not deployed in the **US-EAST-1** region.
+You are free to deploy in any AWS region supporting all of the listed services but when first creating the hosting resources it can take a few of hours for DNS to propagate and your application to become available if not deployed in the **US-EAST-1** region.
 For this reason, we will deploy in **US-EAST-1** and encourage you to do the same.

 The following procedure assumes you are on a supported Linux or MacOS device and have installed:
 1. Node: v10.16.x or greater
 1. NPM: v6.13.x or greater
 1. Git: v2.23.0 or greater

 **Note:** If not already configured, you will need to create the AWS CLI credentials and configuration file to allow CLI and programmatic access.
 Follow the procedure [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) if required.
 Be sure to specify the region you intend to use in during the process.

-#### To deploy the application stack, follow the below process:
+#### To deploy the application stack, follow the below steps.

-**Clone this repository and 'cd' into the directory:**
+**1. Clone this repository and 'cd' into the directory:**
 ```
 git clone git@github.com:dcolcott/aws-amplify-sagemaker-inference-client.git`
 cd aws-amplify-sagemaker-inference-client
 ```

-**Install the application dependencies and build the project:**
+**2. Install the application dependencies and build the project:**
 ```
 npm install
 npm run build
 ```

-**Install AWS Amplify CLI:**
+**3. Install AWS Amplify CLI:**
 ```
 npm install -g @aws-amplify/cli
 ```

-**Initialize AWS Amplify in this project:**
+**4. Initialize AWS Amplify in this project:**
 ```
 amplify init
 ```